MechDR/generate-a-new-anydesk-id/README.md

-# Generate New AnyDesk ID
+# Generate a new AnyDesk ID

 This script generates a new AnyDesk ID (Windows only for now, I'm working on the Linux one) by deleting the directories where AnyDesk stores it's ID data (C:\ProgramData\AnyDesk in Windows, /root/.anydesk in Linux).
 It also deletes all the AnyDesk user profiles from local users, since the AnyDesk ID is also copied in the user profiles (C:\Users\<UserName>\AppData\Roaming\AnyDesk in Windows, /home/<username>/.anydesk in Linux).